David Bruton, Jr. Centennial Professor in Computer Science

 "Plus de détails, plus de détails, disait-il à son fils, il n'y a d'originalité et de vérité que dans les détails..." -- Stendhal, Lucien Leuwen (a quote much loved by my stepfather, Martin J. Klein, and an essential guide for all scholarship).

-The CIPRES Project is finally over, but the CIPRES Portal is still available through the TeraGrid.
-For an abridged version of our final report, see this.
-The CIPRES Science Gateway, story.
+The CIPRES Project is finally over, but the CIPRES Portal is still available through the TeraGrid (see also the CIPRES Science Gateway story).
+Here is an abridged version of the CIPRES final report.

 Siavash Mirarab, my PhD student, has been awarded a fellowship by the Howard Hughes Medical Institute.